 Boston’s TD Garden seating chart and arena have been through numerous name changes.
 The TD Garden was originally known as the Shawmut Center (but better known as FleetCenter), then it changed to TD Bank North Garden, and most recently, it received its latest name, TD Garden, however many local Bostonians call it Boston Garden.

 - 1 TD Garden Seating Chart for Concerts

-- 12 How to Get Cheaper Boston Bruins and Celtics Tickets
+- 13 Why You Should Get Your Boston Bruins and Celtics Tickets on TickPick

 TD Garden Seating Chart for Concerts

-- Loge Seats – Sections 1-22, generally starts with row 1 and ends at row 18, with the exception of sections 5-8 which goes from row A to J, then 1 to 26.
-I think section 10 to 14, 21-22 or 1-3 is ideal, but all of these sections will provide you with great sight lines.
+- Loge Seats – Sections 1-22, generally start with row 1 and end at row 18, with the exception of sections 5-8 which goes from row A to J, then 1 to 26.
+I think section 10 to 14, 21-22 or 1-3 is ideal, but all of these sections will provide you with great sightlines.

-- Balcony Seats – Sections 301-330 – Although this is the second tier section, you can still get good seats for a great prices.
-Section 301 and 316 will get you as close as possible to the stage without sacrificing your sight line and or angle of the stage.
-Be weary of sitting too much to the sides; section 317 and 330 is as far to the side as I would suggest.
+- Balcony Seats – Sections 301-330 – Although this is the second-tier section, you can still get good seats for a great price.
+Section 301 and 316 will get you as close as possible to the stage without sacrificing your sightline and or angle of the stage.
+Be wary of sitting too much to the sides; section 317 and 330 is as far to the side as I would suggest.

-- Seat Numbers – The lower seat numbers are on right hand side of the section & higher seat numbers are on the left hand side.
-For example seat #1 in Floor A is on the aisle next to section B, while seat #1 in Floor C, is on the side of the section that is further from the center of the stage.
+- Seat Numbers – The lower seat numbers are on the right-hand side of the section & the higher seat numbers are on the left-hand side.
+For example, seat #1 in Floor A is on the aisle next to section B, while seat #1 in Floor C, is on the side of the section that is further from the center of the stage.

 (hover over any section below for a row breakdown)